 Remember it is your responsibility to control your dog off-leash.
 Having your dog spayed or neutered is strongly recommended and no female dogs in heat are permitted in the dog park.
 Documentation of DHLPP vaccinations, rabies and Bordetella must be provided upon application for membership.

 Paws4ever is grateful for the participation and contributions from our generous Annual Partners!
 Please help Paws4ever thank our Annual Partners by shopping with them and using their services.
+Contact us to become an annual partner!

 No. We get our animals from Chatham, Caswell and Orange County shelters.